gingerbread house on Christmas tree

 Christmas Inspiration that hopefully inspires you!

-This year the changes in the newly remodeled kitchen have inspired me to use more golds, greens and champagne tones.
-New silverware holders have been purchased to help with that theme.
+This year inspiration takes me to use more golds, greens and champagne tones.

-But I’ll use those same wreaths with that new ribbon, pine cones and pine cone trees in new ways throughout the kitchen.
+Those same wreaths will transform with new ribbon and pine cones, in new ways throughout the kitchen.

 Perhaps my favorite inspiration for decorating each year is simply looking back through photos to see what I have done and what I have to create new decorating ideas.